phac-nml/irida/doc/user/user/samples/index.md

 2. By enabling the assembly pipeline as an [automated pipeline](../project/#automated-pipelines), which will be triggered on upload of sequencing files in the appropriate project.
 3. Or by selecting the option to save assemblies back to a sample from the [Launch Pipelines](../pipelines/#saving-pipeline-results-to-a-sample) page.

-The assembled genome file can be downloaded by clicking the **Download** button on the far right of the row for the assembly.
+The assembled genome file can be downloaded by clicking the **Download** button on the right-hand side of the row for the assembly.

 If the project manager has enabled automated assemblies for uploaded data an assembly will also be shown associated with the particular sequence files used to generate the assembled genome.